-LEO Pharma has been working to improve patients' lives with dermatological products for more than 50 years.
-Today, we continue to be passionate about understanding the challenges that patients and healthcare professionals encounter.
+We've been working to improve patients' lives with dermatological products for more than 50 years

-Rosacea is a chronic and common skin disorder that primarily affects the central face, causing visible blood vessels and redness, with the potential to also produce small red bumps, filled with pus.
-(6) Signs and symptoms may flare up for a period of weeks to months and then diminish for a while.
-Rosacea can be mistaken for acne, an allergic reaction or other skin problems.
-(6) Rosacea can occur in anyone.
-But it most commonly affects middle-aged women with fair skin.
-(6)
+Rosacea is a chronic and common skin disorder that primarily affects the central face, causing visible blood vessels and redness, with the potential to also produce small red bumps, filled with pus6.
+Signs and symptoms may flare up for a period of weeks to months and then diminish for a while.
+Rosacea can be mistaken for acne, an allergic reaction or other skin problems6.

-- Menter A, Gottlieb A, Feldman SR, Van Voorhees AS et al. Guidelines of care for the management of psoriasis and psoriatic arthritis: Section 1.
-Overview of psoriasis and guidelines of care for the treatment of psoriasis with biologics.
-J Am Acad Dermatol; 2008 May;58(5):826-50.
+- Menter A, Korman NJ, Elmets CA, Feldman SR, Gelfand JM, Gordon KB, et al. Guidelines of care for the management of psoriasis and psoriatic arthritis.
+Section 3.
+Guidelines of care for the management and treatment of psoriasis with topical therapies.
+J Am Acad Dermatol 2009; 60: 643-659

 - Psoriasis Statistics.
 National Psoriasis Foundation website. https://www.psoriasis.org/content/statistics.
 Accessed April 13, 2022.